 No one has favorited this theater yet

-In 1921, the name was changed to the Metropolitan, and it became a movie house.
-Closed briefly at the beginning of the depression, it re-opened in 1931 as the Strand, and remained one of Edmonton’s leading downtown cinemas for decades thereafter.
+In 1921, the name was changed to the Metropolitan Theatre, and it became a movie house.
+Closed briefly at the beginning of the depression, it re-opened on September 4, 1931 as the Strand Theatre, and remained one of Edmonton’s leading downtown cinemas for decades thereafter.

-Despite having been declared an historic site by the Province of Alberta in 1976, the Strand was closed, and was demolished to make way for a massive office building in 1979.
+Despite having been declared an historic site by the Province of Alberta in 1976, the Strand Theatre was closed on December 30, 1978 with Elliott Gould in “The Silent Partner”.
+In 1979 it was demolished to make way for a massive office building.